 One of the easiest ways to tell if a company's stock is overvalued or undervalued is to check out its P/E ratio.
 Long story short: A company's P/E ratio tells you how much money they make relative to their stock price.

 To avoid sending you into REM sleep and making things more complicated than they need to be, we can skip the math behind the P/E ratio.
 Luckily, almost all platforms you use to buy stocks will tell you a company's P/E ratio—no math needed.
-If they don't, you need to switch up on them like a bad friend.
+If they don't, that's your sign to choose a different brokerage company.